 Green asparagus – my favorite vegetables 🙂

-Asparagus season is actually the best time for me: The winter is finally over, it’s springtime, everywhere the first flowers are blooming and spring feelings are spreading in us and our environment.
-For me, spring has so much to do with a “new beginning”, the spring cleaning makes room for something new and this year is very special for me.
+Green asparagus season is actually the best time for me!
+Winter is finally over, it’s springtime, everywhere the first flowers are blooming and spring feelings are spreading in us and our environment.
+For me, spring has so much to do with a “new beginning”, the spring-cleaning makes room for something new and this year is very special for me.

 Green asparagus – a real vitamin bomb

 In Germany, green Asparagus is not as popular as its white colleagues, but has its fullest raison d’être!
 The difference between white and green asparagus is that white asparagus is kept away from any sun exposure until the end of harvest.
-Green asparagus, on the other hand, is the sun worshiper of the two and is allowed to sunbathe.
-This gives it its characteristic and slightly more intense taste which is linked to its high content of chlorophyll.
+Green asparagus, on the other hand, is the sun worshiper of the two.
+So, it is allowed to sunbathe.
+This enables its characteristic and slightly more intense taste to flourish which is linked to its high content of chlorophyll.

-People who tend to kidney disease or gout should be careful with the consumption of asparagus, since asparagus has a relatively high content of purines.
+People who tend to kidney disease or gout should be careful with the consumption of asparagus since asparagus has a relatively high content of purines.

 What should you look for when buying and preparing?

 Green asparagus should have a really nice, strong color and be neither too dry (woody) nor moldy at the ends.
 At home, it should be stored in a damp kitchen towel in the refrigerator for no longer than 4 days.
-It does not survive that long with me anyway ..
-O 🙂
+It does not survive that long with me anyway… O 🙂

 When preparing, you should especially make sure to rinse the asparagus thoroughly with water and then either drain or lightly shake dry.
 Then you cut off about 1 cm of the dry end and peel the last third with a peeler.
-I personally don’t peel green asparagus, because its shell is much softer than the white one and can be eaten without problems!
+I personally don’t peel the green one, because its shell is much softer than the white one and can be eaten without problems!
 Say “hello” to fiber!

-1 tbsp coconut oil
+- 1 tbsp coconut oil

-1. Preheat the pan with coconut oil at high speed – make it hot!
+- Preheat the pan with coconut oil at high speed – make it hot!

-2. Wash the green asparagus thoroughly, dry and cut off ends.
+- Wash the green asparagus thoroughly, dry and cut off ends.
 Roast it in the pan for about 10 minutes with repeated turning until it gets slightly brown spots.

-3. Add salt and pepper and sprinkle with either sesame seeds or mustard seeds as desired.
+- Add salt and pepper and sprinkle with either sesame seeds or mustard seeds as desired.

 - Add lemon juice and fry for another minute.
 Finished!
 (Caution: Do not use lemon juice with Teflon pans as it can attack the Teflon coating and it is suspected of being carcinogenic!)

-Variation: Baked Green Asparagus
+VARIATION Baked Green Asparagus

 Alternatively, you can also prepare the asparagus in the oven, here are the delicious roasted aromas are slightly better.

 Either you eat the asparagus pure with a glass of white wine or you can cut it into a salad.
 There are no limits to your imagination!
 I eat it in all possible variations.
-Pure, in the salad, as a side dish – I love asparagus simply in all variations and see myself now heartbroken, when the asparagus season is over soon .. 🙁
+Pure, in the salad, as a side dish – I love asparagus simply in all variations and see myself now heartbroken when the asparagus season is over soon .. 🙁

 What is your favorite recipe for asparagus?
 Do you know my other healthy recipes?